anywhichway/lmdb-cluster/README.md

 `dynamicDatabaseOptions` are used in the same way as `dynamicEnvironmentOptions` for child databases.
 The `dynamicEnvironmentOptions` are automatically used if neither the parent environment is configured to have it's options inherited or `dynamicDatabaseOptions` is present.
 Be careful with this, as it can be a DOS security risk.

+## COPY /data/:environment/:name/:key?key=:newKey,&version=:version&ifVersion=:ifversion

+Copies the value at `:key` to `:newKey`.
+The `newKey` will be in the same `:environment` and database.
+If `:version` is provided, it will be used for the copy.
+Copying will only occur when the version of the original matches `:ifversion`, when `:ifversion` is provided.
+Returns `true` if successful, otherwise `false`.

 ## DELETE /data/:environment/:name/:key?ifVersion=:ifversion

 Deletes a value from the database `:name` with `:key`.
 Optionally, only deletes if the version of the value is `:ifversion`.